-Scalable data collection from Amazon S3 was introduced back in Cribl LogStream 2.0 and has been a real workhorse providing essential capabilities to many of our AWS customers.
+Scalable data collection guide from Amazon S3 was introduced back in Cribl LogStream 2.0 and has been a real workhorse, providing essential capabilities to many of our AWS customers.
 In this post we’ll take a look at how it works and how to configure it.

 If you’re new to Cribl LogStream you may want to take our sandbox for a drive before reading further.

 How does it work

 Reading data from S3 buckets is usually a fairly simple task: issue an API call to Amazon S3 and read its output.
 However, a number of challenges need to be addressed once you need to periodically scan S3 buckets for new data.
 First, listing of objects/files in a S3 bucket can be rather expensive if there are thousands or millions of them therein.
 Second, keeping track of what is currently read and who’s reading what can become a real issue in a distributed environment.
 And third, resiliency is all to be figured out by the reader.

 One way to address these issues is by using event notifications through Amazon SQS.